jenna-jordan/jenna-jordan.github.io.archived/_posts/2018-09-08-intro-to-logic.md

 ## In Conclusion

 There we go!
 The basics of zeroth order propositional logic.
 The most important concept here is validity, and sentential form is just a tool we use to better capture an arguments validity (or invalidity).

+Credits: The information in this post was pulled from the first two weeks of my PHIL103 class at UIUC.